peter3/rocksmith-tabs/README.md

 rocksmith-tabs
 ==============

 This is a collection of Rocksmith tabs.
-Currently they only contain the bass parts.
+Currently many only contain the bass parts.
 If you 'd like to contribute the guitar part(s), please do!
-Instructions on how to work with GitHub is available by clicking the "Help" button in the toolbar above.
+Instructions on how to work with GitHub is available by clicking the "Help" button in the toolbar above (if you are redaing this on github, that is!.

 Rules for submission:
 * Only Rocksmith tabs are accepted, standard or DLC